• Skip to primary navigation

 Some employers require random drug screenings of current employees.
 Company policy may be to randomly test employees as a routine process.
 In some states, an employer may require a drug screening if an employee engages in activity that indicates they are using drugs or alcohol on the job.
 In all cases, such screenings should be administered fairly across all employees.

-Some states, including Minnesota and Vermont, do not allow employers to fire an employee who fails an initial drug test after he or she is employed by the company.
+Some states, including Minnesota and Vermont, have workplace drug testing programs that do not allow employers to fire an employee who fails an initial drug test after he or she is employed by the company.
 Rather, if the employee agrees to enter rehabilitation and treatment, he or she may keep the job.
 Some private employers do this even in states where laws give them the right to fire an employee immediately.

 Are Drug Tests Protected by HIPAA?